emmjab/feminize_text/readme.md

 You can read the following section to follow my development process, which might help.

-## Background & documentation of the process
+## Background & documentation of the script-writing process

 2h project including thinking time and file downloading time.